top of page

 Treatment may include:

-• Reducing tightness in forearm muscles
+• Reducing tightness in the forearm muscles

 • Improving circulation in surrounding tissues